kenroberts/hypermodern-tutorial/README.md

 One of the problems here was that the hypermodern_tutorial module did not have an __init__ leading it to try to execute the module as an executable file, also mixing up '-' and '_'

 Learned some pdb on the way though.
+Goodness, took a while for the first chapter, hopefully others run more smoothly.

+### part 02 - unit tests